tylerjwoods/covid19_compliance/README.md

 <img src="https://github.com/tylerjwoods/covid19_compliance/blob/master/plots/roc_curve.png" width="800" height="800" title="roc_curve" />
 </p>

+Note: Although the Xception architecture had a slightly higher AUC score, the MobileNetV2 architecture was able to run at about 3x the speed when building the new model so that one was chosen for this project.

 ### Application

 As shown below, the model does a good job of identifying wearing a mask and not wearing a mask.